 It all started with two men and a dream.
-Thirty-seven years and nearly a quarter of a million services later, People Working Cooperatively has become the region’s leader in providing professional home repairs and services to low-income elderly and disabled homeowners.
+Thirty-eight years and nearly a quarter of a million services later, People Working Cooperatively has become the region’s leader in providing professional home repairs and services to low-income elderly and disabled homeowners.

 Incorporated In 1975

 People Working Cooperatively is a unique, non-profit organization serving low-income, elderly, and disabled homeowners.
 PWC strengthens communities by providing professional, critical home repairs, weatherization, modification, and maintenance services to help residents stay safely in their homes.

 The story began with two men, a telephone, and a desk.
 From a garage in Covington, Kentucky, two employees and a small volunteer administration team set out to provide low-income households with minor home repair and weatherization services.
 During the year following its inception, PWC helped 43 low-income homeowners.

 Now in its 38th year, PWC has proudly provided more than 250,000 services to eligible clients, who on average earn about $13,500 a year.
 Typically, these individuals face challenges due to illness, disability, job loss or other circumstances.

 PWC is supported by a robust group of more than 130 licensed, professionally trained staff members and administrative personnel.
 Its dedicated corps of 7,000-plus volunteers makes it one of the largest volunteer corps in the region.
 Community members are invited to join PWC’s cause by participating in a number of volunteer opportunities throughout the year.
 This growing list of events includes Repair Affair, held each May to complete home repairs and modifications not otherwise funded by agency dollars, and Prepare Affair, held each November to help clients prepare for the approaching winter.

 People Working Cooperatively performs essential repairs and services so that low-income homeowners can remain in their homes living independently in a safe, sound environment.

 Focus on clients • Foster teamwork • Do our best work